ellenmartin11/lone-GenSEM-MR/README.md

-# lone-GenSEM-MR
-Genomic Structural Equation Modelling and Mendelian Randomization of Loneliness and Psychiatric/Substance Use Phenotypes
+# Genomic Structural Equation Modelling and Mendelian Randomization of Loneliness and Psychiatric/Substance Use Phenotypes

 This project uses the GenomicSEM package in R created by Grotzinger et al (https://github.com/GenomicSEM/GenomicSEM)